 SAIL Refractory Company Limited (SRCL), SAIL Jagdishpur Power Plant

 Limited and SAIL Sindri Projects Limited.
-SRCL has taken over the Salem
+SRCL has taken over the

-operations pending relevant approvals.
+commence operations pending relevant approvals.

 A Statement pursuant to Section 212 of the Companies Act, 1956 is